Skip to content

 • Common formal greetings include:

-• いつもお世話になっております (Itsumo osewa ni natte orimasu) – “Thank you for your continued support”
+• いつもお世話になっております (Itsumo osewa ni natte orimasu) – literally “Thank you for your continued support,” a very common opening phrase that acknowledges the ongoing relationship between sender and recipient.

 3. Self-Introduction and Reason for Writing:

-• Briefly introduce yourself or your company if the recipient doesn’t know you.
+• Briefly introduce yourself or your company if the recipient does not know you.

 4. Main Body: